eunos-1128/openstructure/modules/doc/actions.rst

                                        [--radius RADIUS]
                                        [--lddt-lp-radius LDDT_LP_RADIUS] [-fbs]
                                        [-ms MAX_SYMMETRIES]

   Evaluate model with non-polymer/small molecule ligands against reference.

   Example: ost compare-ligand-structures \
       -m model.pdb \
       -ml ligand.sdf \
       -r reference.cif \
       --lddt-pli --rmsd

   Structures of polymer entities (proteins and nucleotides) can be given in PDB or mmCIF format.
+In case of PDB format, the full loaded structure undergoes processing described below.
+In case of mmCIF format, chains representing "polymer" entities according to _entity.type are selected and further processed as described below.

+  Structure cleanup is heavily based on the PDB component dictionary and performs
+  1) removal of hydrogens, 2) removal of residues for which there is no entry in component dictionary, 3) removal of residues that are not peptide linking or nucleotide linking according to the component dictionary 4) removal of atoms that are not defined for respective residues in the component dictionary.
+Except step 1), every cleanup is logged and a report is available in the json outfile.

   Ligands can be given as path to SDF files containing the ligand for both model (--model-ligands/-ml) and reference (--reference-ligands/-rl).
-If omitted, ligands will be detected in the model and reference structures.
-For structures given in mmCIF format, this is based on the annotation as "non polymer entity" (i.e. ligands in the _pdbx_entity_nonpoly mmCIF category) and works reliably.
-  For structures given in legacy PDB format, this is based on the HET records which is usually only set properly on files downloaded from the PDB (and even then, this is not always the case).
-This is normally not what you want.
-You should always give ligands as SDF for structures in legacy PDB format.
+If omitted, ligands are optionally detected from a structure file if it is given in mmCIF format.
+This is based on "non-polymer" _entity.type annotation and the respective entries must exist in the PDB component dictionary in order to get connectivity information.
+For example, receptor structure and ligand(s) are loaded from the same mmCIF file given as '-m'/'-r'.
+This does not work for structures provided in PDB format and an error is raised if ligands are not explitely given in SDF format.

+  Ligands undergo gentle processing where hydrogens are removed.
+Connectivity is relevant for scoring.
+It is read directly from SDF input.
+If ligands are extracted from mmCIF, connectivity is derived from the PDB component dictionary.
 Polymer/oligomeric ligands (saccharides, peptides, nucleotides) are not supported.

-  Only minimal cleanup steps are performed (remove hydrogens and deuteriums, and for structures of polymers only, remove unknown atoms and cleanup element column).

-  Ligands in mmCIF and PDB files must comply with the PDB component dictionary definition, and have properly named residues and atoms, in order for ligand connectivity to be loaded correctly.
-Ligands loaded from SDF files are exempt from this restriction, meaning any arbitrary ligand can be assessed.

   Output can be written in two format: JSON (default) or CSV, controlled by the --output-format/-of argument.

-  Without additional options, the JSON ouput is a dictionary with four keys:
+  Without additional options, the JSON ouput is a dictionary with the following
+  keys:

    * "model_ligands": A list of ligands in the model.
 If ligands were provided explicitly with --model-ligands, elements of the list will be the paths to the ligand SDF file(s).
 Otherwise, they will be the chain name, residue number and insertion code of the ligand, separated by a dot.
-   * "reference_ligands": A list of ligands in the reference.
-If ligands were provided explicitly with --reference-ligands, elements of the list will be the paths to the ligand SDF file(s).
-Otherwise, they will be the chain name, residue number and insertion code of the ligand, separated by a dot.
+   * "reference_ligands": Same for reference ligands.
    * "status": SUCCESS if everything ran through.
 In case of failure, the only content of the JSON output will be "status" set to FAILURE and an additional key: "traceback".
    * "ost_version": The OpenStructure version used for computation.
+   * "model_cleanup_log": Lists residues/atoms that have been removed in model cleanup process.
+   * "reference_cleanup_log": Same for reference.
+   * "reference": Parameter provided for --reference/-r
+   * "model": Parameter provided for --model/-m
+   * "resnum_alignments": Parameter provided for --residue-number-alignment/-rna
+   * "substructure_match": Parameter provided for --substructure-match/-sm
+   * "coverage_delta": Parameter provided for --coverage-delta/-cd
+   * "max_symmetries": Parameter provided for --max-symmetries/-ms

   Each score is opt-in and the respective results are available in three keys:

    * "assigned_scores": A list with data for each pair of assigned ligands.
      Data is yet another dict containing score specific information for that ligand pair.
 The following keys are there in any case:

       * "model_ligand": The model ligand
       * "reference_ligand": The target ligand to which model ligand is assigned to
       * "score": The score
       * "coverage": Fraction of model ligand atoms which are covered by target ligand.
 Will only deviate from 1.0 if --substructure-match is enabled.

    * "model_ligand_unassigned_reason": Dictionary with unassigned model ligands as key and an educated guess why this happened.

    * "reference_ligand_unassigned_reason": Dictionary with unassigned target ligands as key and an educated guess why this happened.

   If --full-results is enabled, another element with key "full_results" is added.
   This is a list of data items for each pair of model/reference ligands.
 The data items follow the same structure as in "assigned_scores".
 If no score for a specific pair of ligands could be computed, "score" and "coverage" are set to null and a key "reason" is added giving an educated guess why this happened.

   CSV output is a table of comma-separated values, with one line for each reference ligand (or one model ligand if the --by-model-ligand-output flag was set).

   The following column is always available:

    * reference_ligand/model_ligand: If reference ligands were provided explicitly with --reference-ligands, elements of the list will be the paths to the ligand SDF file(s).
 Otherwise, they will be the chain name, residue number and insertion code of the ligand, separated by a dot.
 If the --by-model-ligand-output flag was set, this will be model ligand instead, following the same rules.

   If lDDT-PLI was enabled with --lddt-pli, the following columns are added:

    * "lddt_pli", "lddt_pli_coverage" and "lddt_pli_(model|reference)_ligand"
      are the lDDT-PLI score result, the corresponding coverage and assigned model ligand (or reference ligand if the --by-model-ligand-output flag was set) if an assignment was found, respectively, empty otherwise.
    * "lddt_pli_unassigned" is empty if an assignment was found, otherwise it lists the short reason this reference ligand was unassigned.

   If BiSyRMSD was enabled with --rmsd, the following columns are added:

    * "rmsd", "rmsd_coverage". "lddt_lp" "bb_rmsd" and
      "rmsd_(model|reference)_ligand" are the BiSyRMSD, the corresponding
      coverage, lDDT-LP, backbone RMSD and assigned model ligand (or reference